xvf17/breakfast/angola.md

 # Angola

 Angolan breakfast: Funje.
-This tastes like ;packing material to me. the fruit wa nice, thtough.
+This tastes like packing material to me.
+The fruit wa nice, thtough.

 <a href="https://wakeupandeatglobal.weebly.com/angolan-breakfast.html">
+recipe</a>

 ![Bowl of grey gel, with fruit behind](images/angola.jpeg)